Undergraduate Program Director: Prof. Elizabeth Schifano

 What are my responsibilities towards graduation as a Statistics major?

 - It is the student’s responsibility to complete all the requirements prior to graduation.
 You should go into Student Admin and verify through Degree Progress that you have completed all graduation requirements.
-This includes all general education requirements, requirements for the Statistics Major and Related courses, and courses for your Minor requirements (if you opt to do a Minor).
+This includes all general education requirements, requirements for the Statistics Major and A list of pre-approved Related Courses (updated to Fall 2021), and courses for your Minor requirements (if you opt to do a Minor).

 - In order to graduate, your major GPA must be 2.0 or above.
 If not, you must take courses in the major to bring up your GPA.

 What is Statistics Departmental Assessment?

 - In your final semester, you will be asked to complete a Departmental Assessment.
 You will receive an email regarding this from the Undergraduate Director – please comply.
 Questions will be administered and collected by the Statistics office.
 This is NOT an assessment of the student, but of the department in its teaching effectiveness.

 Can I do an Internship in Statistics?